 Heading into the weekend, two days off, and three performances of Marat/Sade ahead of me.
 Our little show has garnered plenty of praise and noteworthiness.
+So while I'm at it, we also have a feature on Sexploration with Monika.
+You can listen to a 30-minute podcast featuring cast members Tom Orr and Bonni Suval by clicking here.

 On a personal note, I can't wait to have some time off, after working so hard on this production.
 But I'm not exactly sitting around, either.
 Today I'm beginning rehearsals for Twelfth Night with Subterranean Shakespeare.
 As it's a staged reading, we're performing on one night only - in fact, on the night after Marat/Sade closes.
 I can't wait to see how this comes together and I'm also particularly excited to meet some new actors.